SaltyMonkey/justclash/README.md

     docker build -t justclash-builder-snapshot -f Dockerfile-snapshot .
     ```

-After the build, extract the resulting packages from the container and install as above.
+After the build, extract the resulting packages from the container and install as explained above.

 ### 4. Build from Source (using Docker Compose)